World Rabies Day tomorrow

 President Abdul Hamid urged NGOs and private organisations to work together with the government to eliminate rabies from the society.

-In her message, Prime Minister Sheikh Hasina reiterated her government's commitment to bringing down the rabies infection rate to zero in the country.
+In her message, Prime Minister Sheikh Hasina reiterated her government's commitment to bring down the rabies infection rate to zero in the country.
 In the SDG's global strategy on rabies, it has been pledged to build a rabies free world by 2030, she added.

 She said Bangladesh can be freed from rabies through creating mass awareness, ensuring treatment and vaccine and controlling the breeding of dog.